gradle/gradle/design-docs/task-configuration-from-command-line.md

     * `gradle help` on task with String property mapped to commandline option
     * `gradle help --task init` shows all available init types

+- A reasonable error message is provided when user specified an illegal value for an enum property from the command-line.
+- A reasonable error message is provided when user specified an illegal value for an string property from the command-line.
+- A reasonable error message is provided when a string property is configured with an illegal value in the build script.

 ### Implementation approach

 - Introduce marker annotation `Option("optionName")` to mark a task property mapped to a commandline option.